my-cloud/ruthenium/README.md

 [![Doc](https://img.shields.io/badge/doc-wiki-blue?logo=github)](https://github.com/my-cloud/ruthenium/wiki)
 [![Doc](https://img.shields.io/badge/doc-whitepaper-blue?logo=github)](https://github.com/my-cloud/ruthenium/wiki/Whitepaper)

-The Ruthenium blockchain protocol.
+Golang implementation of the Ruthenium blockchain protocol.

-This README contains essential information for a quick start.
 You will find a detailed description of the project in the [wiki](https://github.com/my-cloud/ruthenium/wiki/Home).
-If you want to know what reasons led to create this blockchain, you can directly dive into the Ruthenium [whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).
+To understand the motivations behind the creation of this blockchain, you can peruse the comprehensive details outlined in the Ruthenium [whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).

 ## Quickstart
 There are two ways to use the Ruthenium blockchain.
 You can either use your own build from [sources](https://github.com/my-cloud/ruthenium/releases) (Option A) or use a docker image provided in the [repository packages](https://github.com/my-cloud/ruthenium/pkgs/container/ruthenium) (Option B).